Trial to begin in 9-year-old’s killing that shocked Chicago

 As the investigation unfolded, police said they couldn’t believe what they were finding out, from a rap song that Boone-Doty was allegedly writing about the shooting to his jokingly referring to Tyshawn as ‘Shorty’ when he allegedly told friends what had happened: “Shorty couldn’t take it no more.”

-“This was something we didn’t even think humanly possible for even hardened gang members,” John Escalante, who was the interim police superintendent when Boone-Doty was charged four months after the attack and who has since left the department, said.
+“This was something we didn’t even think humanly possible for even hardened gang members,” said John Escalante, who was the interim police superintendent when Boone-Doty was charged four months after the attack and who has since left the department.

 On the day Boone-Doty first appeared in court accused of killing Tyshawn, the boy’s father, Stokes, opened fire on gang rivals, wounding three of them, authorities say.
 Stokes is in jail awaiting trial on aggravated battery and other charges in that attack.